Does Cycling to Work Get Easier Over Time? [9 Tips for a Comfy Commute]

 Cycling is an aerobic exercise, and even in the first few weeks you’ll improve your cardiovascular endurance.
 Regular rides will increase your lung capacity and strengthen your heart muscle, reducing the risk of cardiovascular disease.
 And with the right diet, you’ll also lose body fat.

-Through resistance, you’ll build muscle, which increases your metabolism and burns more calories even when resting.
+Through resistance, you’ll build muscle, which increases your metabolism and burns more calories even when you’re resting afterwards.

 Cycling stimulates the flow of blood, improving your circulation which in turn helps reduce fatigue.